DrRav/DrRav.github.io/README.md

     <li>css</li>
 </ol>

 <p style="color:blue;">Trying inline styling.
 Is this blue?
-NMevermind, the effects of CSS show up on the website but not the preview</p>
+Nevermind, the effects of CSS show up on the website but not the preview</p>

   </body>